 2. Don’t panic – have a plan

-Walk around campus and get acquainted with where everything is located.
+Walk around campus and get acquainted with where everything is located – ideally before your first class.
 Check out where your classes will be.
 Try to walk from your 8:00 AM math class to your 9:30 AM geography class.
 Will you have time to stop at the student-run coffee shop for coffee or breakfast in between classes?
-Make sure to find the Registrar and the Student Health Center.
+Make sure to find the Registrar in case you have class questions as well as the Student Health Center and Student Fitness Center to keep yourself healthy.

 3. Get out of your comfort zone